50 Dyson Street, Kensington

 You mention in a previous question that 4x two-storey dwellings could be built.
 Is this just in the space where the church resides or the area with the shop also?
 I assume the developers own the entire strip, so what is possible for them to build across the whole area?

-Amy asked over 2 years ago
+Amy asked about 3 years ago

 Hi there.
 Thanks for your question.
 The place (50 Dyson Street) refers to the site that contains the church and the hall only.
 The owners of this place also own the two properties fronting Brandon Street.
 Should the owners combine these two properties with 50 Dyson Street, then a total of 8 x two-storey dwellings could be developed across the 2,435sqm site.